Negligent Driver Damages Claims

 As responsible members of our local community in Tennessee, Greg Coleman Law strongly believes that negligent individuals must be held accountable for their actions.

-With our primary office located in Knox County, TN we are here to help car accident victims, and are licensed to practice law throughout the state of Tennessee.
+With our primary office located in Knox County, TN our personal injury attorneys are here to help car accident victims, and are licensed to practice law throughout the state of Tennessee.
 We have won over $250 Million successful verdicts and settlements for our clients, and can provide the knowledge and experience that is necessary to handle your auto injury litigation.

 For more information, please contact us at (865) 247-0080 where a member of our intake team will quickly gather the details of your accident and connect you with one of our experienced auto accident lawyers.